MohamadYusuf/WebRx-Site/docs/component-registration.md

 });
 ```

-Again, only the nodes inside the specified element will be cloned for use as the component’s template.
+Again, only the nodes inside the specified element will be cloned for use as the component's template.

 ### A string of markup